AswiniThiru/neocortexapi/source/My_SE_Project/Documentation/Readme.md

 	Develop a user interface design and create interactive prototypes for feedback and validation.

 2) Development:
 	Implement the core functionalities of the MAUI app, focusing on cross-platform compatibility and efficient SDR image visualization.

+3) Testing:
+	Conduct rigorous testing, including functional, performance, and security testing, to ensure the app meets high-quality standards.

+4) Deployment:
+	Release the MAUI app on relevant app stores and distribution platforms for different operating systems.

+5) Feedback Iteration:
+	Continuously gather user feedback and iterate on the app to address any issues or feature requests.